abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 | False | True  | **True**  | True  | True | **True** |
 | False | False | **True**  | True  | False | **True** |

-But we can also prove it using axioms and rules of inference (axiom schemas that are used at each step are specified at the right-hand side, the rule of inference is modus ponens.
+But It would be much more intuitive if we do it using axioms and rules of inference.
+To do so, we have to start with the formula we have (***p → q**) plus the axiom schemas and arrive at the formula we want to prove (**-p ∨ q**).
+The formulas that are used at each step are specified at the right-hand side, the rule of inference is modus ponens.

 ![Hilbert proof](hilbert_proof.svg)

+To really prove that the two formulas are equivalen we have to also do it the other way around (start with (**-p ∨ q**) and (***p → q**)).

 Intuinistic logic.
 The BHK interpretation
 ===

-Althought the classical truth-functional interpretation of logic is correct in its own right, it doesn't fit well the categorical framework that we have created: It is too "low-level", it relies on manipulating the values of the propositions, it doesn't in any way show the connection between **and** and **or** that we already saw.
+Although the classical truth-functional interpretation of logic works and is correct in its own right, it doesn't fit well the categorical framework that we are using here: It is too "low-level", it relies on manipulating the values of the propositions, it doesn't in any way show the connection between **and** and **or** that we already saw.
 For these and other reasons (mostly other, probably), in the 20th century a whole new school of logic was founded, called *intuinistic logic*.

-If classical logic is based on *set theory*, intuinistic logic is based on *category theory* and related formalisms.
+If classical logic is based on *set theory*, intuinistic logic is based on *category theory* and related theories.
 If *classical logic* is based on Plato's theory of forms, then intuinism began with a philosophical idea originating from Kant and Schopenhauer: the idea that the world as we experience it is largely predetermined of out perceptions of it.
 As the mathematician L.E.J.
 Brouwer puts it.

 > [...] logic is life in the human brain; it may accompany life outside the brain but it can never guide it by virtue of its own power.

-There is a strong connection between category theory and the philosophy of Kant (from whom the term "category" was borrowed (although it has been used by Aristotle before that)), but I won't go into detail about it here.

-Classical and intuinistic logic diverge from one another right from the start, when the philosophical foundations are concerned - because intuinistic logic deals with *constructing* a proof rather than *discovering* or unveiling a universal truth we have to be *off with bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
-For example, there might be a statements that might not be provable not because they are false, but simply because they fall outside of the domain of a given logical system (the twin-prime conjecture is often given as an example.)
+Classical and intuinistic logic diverge from one another right from the start - because intuinistic logic deals with *constructing* a proof rather than *discovering* or *unveiling* a universal truth, it is *off with the principle of bivalence*, that is, we have no basis to claim that each statements is necessarily *true or false*.
+For example, there might be a statements that might not be provable not because they are false, but simply because they fall outside of the domain of a given logical system (the twin-prime conjecture is often given as an example for this.)

-Due to the reasons outlined above, intuinistic logic is not bivalent, we cannot have all propositions reduced to true and false.
+So, intuinistic logic is not bivalent, i.e. we cannot have all propositions reduced to true and false.

 ![The True/False dichotomy](true_false.svg)

-But one thing that we still do have are propositions that are "true" in the sense that a proof for them is given - the primary propositions.
-So with some caveats (which we will see later) we can think of the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or non-existence of a proof (there either is a proof of a given proposition or there isn't).
+One thing that we still do have are propositions that are "true" in the sense that a proof for them is given - the primary propositions.
+So with some caveats (which we will see later) the bivalence between true and false proposition might be thought out as similar to the bivalence between the existence or non-existence of a proof for a given proposition - there either is a proof of it or there isn't.

 ![The proved/unproved dichotomy](proved_unproved.svg)

-This is known as the as the Brouwer–Heyting–Kolmogorov (BHK) interpretations of intuinistic logic.
+This bivalence is at the heart of what is called the Brouwer–Heyting–Kolmogorov (BHK) interpretation of logic, something that we will look into next.

-The original formulation of the BHK interpretation does not depend on any particular mathematical theory.
-Here we illustrate it using the language of set theory (just so we can abandon it a little later).
+The original formulation of the BHK interpretation is not based on any particular mathematical theory.
+Here we will first illustrate it using the language of set theory (just so we can abandon it a little later).

 The **and** and **or** operations
 ---

-As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of **and** is rather simple - the proof of **A ∧ B** is just *a pair* containing a proof of **A**, and a proof of **B** e.g. *a set-theoretic product* of the two (see chapter 2).
-The principle is similar as with primary proposition - if the pair of proofs of **A** and  **B** exist (i.e. if both proofs exist) then the proof of **A ∧ B** can be constructed.
+As the existence of a proof of a proposition is taken to mean that the proposition is true, the definitions of **and** is rather simple - the proof of **A ∧ B** is just *a pair* containing a proof of **A**, and a proof of **B** i.e. *a set-theoretic product* of the two (see chapter 2).
+The principle for determining whether the proposition is true or false is similar to that of primary propositions - if the pair of proofs of **A** and  **B** exist (i.e. if both proofs exist) then the proof of **A ∧ B** can be constructed (and so **A ∧ B** is "true").

 ![And in the BHK interpretation](bhk_and.svg)